 - 250 ml/1 cup brown beer (use a dark beer with dominant malty sweet flavors)

 - 1 tsp mild mustard

 - 1 tsp each: black pepper, dried oregano, dried thyme

 - salad, roasted broccoli or green beans, for serving

-Combine all the ingredients for the meatballs in a large bowl.
+- Combine all the ingredients for the meatballs in a large bowl.
 Mix until just combined, using your hands.
-Roll the meat into 2 tablespoon-size balls.
+Roll the meat into 2 tablespoon-sized balls.

-Slide the meatballs back and all of their released juices into the skillet.
+- Slide the meatballs and all of the released juices back into the skillet.
 Add salt and pepper to your own taste.
 Simmer over low heat while you make the polenta.

-In a saucepan, bring chicken stock and milk to a boil.
-Slowly whisk in the polenta, stirring continuously, about 2-3 minutes, over low heat.
+- In a saucepan, bring chicken broth and milk to a boil.
+Slowly whisk in the polenta, stirring continuously over low, about 2-3 minutes.
 Turn off the heat.
 Stir in ricotta, parmesan, salt and black pepper.
 Add butter and stir to combine.
 Cover and let stand for 1 minute.
-If the polenta thickens too much, thin with some additional milk or chicken stock.
+If the polenta thickens too much, thin with some additional milk or chicken broth.
 Add more salt and pepper, if needed.